heitorPB/rip-customers/README.md

 ### Endpoints

-The system has two endpoints:
+The system has three endpoints:

 - GET `/customers/`: list all customers in the database
+- POST `/customers/`: add a new customer
 - GET `/customers/{id}`: display a single customer by its `id`